mh37/Argos/README.md

 ## Ethics

-This tool was only tested in controlled environments under strict ethic guidelines, and with the explicit permission of the device owners.
-If you want to do the same you can find a template of a consent form in this repository.
+This tool was only used in controlled environments under strict ethic guidelines, and with the explicit permission of the device owners and the owner of the physical facility and infrastructure.
+All report data and test results which are published here have been anonymized.
+While the tool itself works of passive data, it easy to violate privacy and data protection laws by capturing something that wasn't inteded to be captured.
+Any usage of this tool should be limited to controlled environments and with extensive permissions of all involved parties.

 ## Screenshots